epam/edp-install/docs/user-guide/autotest.md

 As soon as the autotest is successfully provisioned, the following will be created:

-- Code Review and Build pipelines in Jenkins/Tekton for this autotest.
-The Build pipeline will be triggered automatically if at least one environment is already added.
-- A new project in Gerrit or another VCS.
-- SonarQube integration will be available after the Build pipeline in Jenkins/Tekton is passed.
-- Nexus Repository Manager will be available after the Build pipeline in Jenkins/Tekton is passed as well.
+- An Autotest Codebase type will appear in the Codebase list of the Components section.
+- With the **Create** strategy, a new project will be generated on GitHub or another integrated VCS.
+When **Clone** is chosen, the repository will be forked from the original and copied to the EDP-integrated repository.
+If **Import** is selected, the platform connects to the chosen repository.

 !!! info
-    To navigate quickly to OpenShift, Jenkins/Tekton, Gerrit, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.
+    To navigate quickly to Tekton, Version Control System, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.

 The added autotest will be listed in the Autotests list allowing you to do the following: